Honest Charley: Racing sponsorship

 Honest Charley built several race cars during the early years of the Speed Shop.
 Each was recognizable by his company name hand painted on the side of the car.
 In 1953 on the Daytona Beach Road Course his modified '39 Ford sedan with a Mercury 59A engine won the Daytona Century Race with a speed of 137 mph.
 He was a major sponsor of drag racers "TV Tommy" Ivo and "Jungle Jim" Liberman, both of whom prominently displayed his logo on their cars.
 From 1971-72 he sponsored the NHRA sanctioned All-American Stars & Stripes Whole Earth Open Drags race at Beech Bend Park in Bowling Green, KY.
 He attended the Indy 500 every year from the '30s to the '70s.
 He was well known at many other tracks such as Daytona and Bristol.

 The Speed Shop after Honest Charley

 Honest Charley died in 1974.
 His son-in-law and partner Robert J. Espy continued to operate the company until it succumbed in 1990 to an ever-increasing competition of larger retailers entering the market and restrictive environmental regulations regarding aftermarket alteration of automobiles.
-In 1998 Coker Tire of Chattanooga acquired the brand rights and revitalized the name Honest Charley's Speed Shop as an internet retailer.
+In 1998 Corky Coker of Chattanooga acquired the brand rights and revitalized the name Honest Charley's Speed Shop as an internet retailer.
 They also have a retail front and garage on Chestnut Street just a few blocks from where Honest Charley's restaurant once stood.
 In the garage they build and restore custom hot rods and motorcycles and have been featured on cable TV shows such as American Pickers and Car Wars.